These tips will prepare you for a great experience at the National Student Government Summit.

 Start at the Hotels page.
-The conference will be held at the Hyatt Regency Washington on Capitol Hill, a beautiful, elegant hotel just five minutes from the U.S. Capitol building!
+The conference will be held at the Sheraton Pentagon City Hotel, a beautiful, elegant hotel just minutes from the U.S. Capitol building!
 This is where all of the conference workshops and speakers will be held.

 ASGA has negotiated a rate in 2018 of $189 per night (the hotel’s normal rate is $293 per night).
 The hotel is $40 per night less than in 2017.

 Check-in time is 3:00 p.m.

 ASGA recommends that you arrive either Wednesday night (if you plan to lobby on Capitol Hill or participate in the pre-conference Presidential Leadership Retreat or Parliamentary Procedure/Meetings training on Thursday, or Thursday afternoon, as the conference registration is available from 4:30 p.m. to 7:00 p.m. on Thursday.

 4. Plan your air or train travel

 If it would take more than eight hours to drive to this conference, ASGA recommends that you fly.

 If you choose to travel by air, ASGA recommends that you fly into Reagan National Airport (DCA).
-Reagan National is only 5 miles from the Hyatt Regency Washington on Capitol Hill.
+Reagan National is only 4 miles from the Sheraton Pentagon City Hotel, which has a free shuttle.

 Another option is Washington Dulles International Airport (IAD).
-Dulles is also only 30 miles away from the Hyatt Regency Washington on Capitol Hill, and it is accessible by Metro bus and the Metro.
+Dulles is also only 27 miles away from the Sheraton Pentagon City Hotel and it is accessible by Metro bus and the Metro.
 It takes longer to get from the airport to the hotel, however.
 Airfare costs are sometimes cheaper at IAD.

-Another possibly cheaper option is Baltimore/Washington International Airport (BWI), which is about 34 miles away.
+Another possibly cheaper option is Baltimore/Washington International Airport (BWI), which is 37 miles away.
 Airfare costs are often cheaper at BWI, but you will either have to rent a car or use the Super Shuttle.

 Amtrak is a convenient option for many East-Coast institutions.
 Union Station in downtown Washington is an Amtrak stop.
 Once at Union Station, you can take the Metro to Reagan National airport or the Pentagon City Metro stop, and catch the free shuttle to the hotel.